aa427747/15_biodiversity/README.md

 The following requirements were used in the running of the app.
 Also needed to run this in Git Bash or Command vs the terminal in the environment that I was running in.

-Don't forget to pip install -r requirements.txt before you start your server. certifi==2018.4.16 click==6.7
+Don't forget to pip install -r requirements.txt before you start your server.
+The requirements text document is located in the StarterCode/Belly_Button_Biodiversity folder.

+certifi==2018.4.16
+click==6.7
 Flask==1.0.2